lmontopo/lmontopo.github.io/content/interpreting-the-interpreter-episode-0.md

 interpreter comes across a line of code that reads "( + 1 1 )".
 Well, python doesn't understand this, but if the interpreter changes it to "1 + 1", then python does understand this.

-Hopefully that clarifies things a little.
-Of course, the discussion I provide of my experience writing an interpreter should also help clarify things.

 Another thing I'd like to mention is that languages are not always either "interpreted" or "compiled".
 Some languages, Python is one of them, are actually implemented with both a compiler and an interpreter.
 Although people often refer to Python as an